porfiriopaiz/site/content/2016_11_03_irc-with-irssi.rst

 Adding Channels
 ---------------
-Similarly, it is possible to add to this server channels automatically connect us want each login, for this run the following command in our irssi session:
+Similarly, it is possible to add channels to this server in order to get connected automatically on each login, for this run the following command in our irssi session:

 .. code-block:: console